Hope Waddell Training Institution

 The Hope Waddell Training Institution (HOWAD) is a school in Calabar, Cross River State, Nigeria.
-It founded by missionaries from the United Presbyterian Church of Scotland in 1895.
+It was founded by missionaries from the United Presbyterian Church of Scotland in 1895.
 It is named after the Reverend Hope Masterton Waddell.

 Establishment and growth

 Mary Slessor was a driving force behind the establishment of HOWAD.

 The school started in 1895.
 Slessor landed in Calabar in 1876.